dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Synchronous React Prop from Pulses.md

 Each time a new IPFS block is received, the inflation boundary will move forwards.
 Currently we only announce when the full pulse (minus any HAMTs) is inflated, but it is useful to announce before this as it can speed up React rendering opportunities.
 To do this we would return a stream of events from `uncrush()` that returns a new iteration whenever a new block has been processed.
 The async iterable would yield classes with CID links represented by a special Symbol, and the `isLoading` flag raised.
 The async iterable would finish with the fully inflated pulse.
 This would not include the network slice.
 The advantage is that providing `state` to the app would be as fast as possible, and would not wait for the rest of the Pulse to inflate.

 Using the Statetree as the basis for Crisps would speed this up even more.

+### Progressive first sync
+Waiting for the first sync to complete could be painful.
+If we have reached the end of diffing with the previous pulsemap, then we should emit new Crisps rapidly, since incomplete but consistent information is better than no information.
+Crisps that are undergoing mutation rather than deletion or addition could provide an extra `isUpdating` flag that indicates the view you have right now is stale and a new one is coming, so you can choose to keep displaying it, or signal to the users somehow, or use the old version.

 ### Inflating History
 Some applications want to use a previous version of the application where the data is frozen in place.
 This would need to be registered as a frozen hardlink in chainland, and is treated no different by the reconcilation process.